0330 822 0505

 If you’re not sure that a mortgage is right for your charity, or are worried about meeting eligibility criteria, a secured loan is an option for large amounts for things like building renovations or conversions.

 A secured loan has fewer eligibility requirements and can be quicker and cheaper to obtain.
-CAF Bank for example offers secured loans for charities from £150,000 to £5 million, (£9 million for social housing projects).
+CAF Bank, for example, offers secured loans for charities from £150,000 to £5 million (£9 million for social housing projects).

-Yes but, just like buying property as a charity, you’ll need to check that your governing documents allow it and be certain that it’s in the charity’s best interests.
+Yes, but just like buying property as a charity, you’ll need to check that your governing documents allow it and be certain that it’s in the charity’s best interests.

 You’ll need written advice and a valuation from a qualified surveyor, and do everything you can to get the best possible price.